This page was last updated on 20 September, 2021.

 Detailed Travel Advisory

-1. Passengers must have a negative COVID-19 PCR test result.
-The test must have been taken at most 3 days before arrival.
-Test results issued in a language other than Belarusian, English or Russian, must be printed and accompanied by a printed certified translation.
+1. Passengers must have a negative COVID-19 PCR test taken at most 4 days before arrival.
+The test result must be issued in Belarusian, English or Russian.

 – nationals and residents of Belarus;